jhpyle/docassemble/_docs/reserved.md

 ---
 layout: docs
-title: Reserved variable names
+title: Reserved Variable Names
 short_title: Reserved Names
 ---

-The following variables are set internally by **docassemble**.
+The following variables are reserved for DALang.
 If you try to use these reserved names for your own purposes, you will experience errors or unexpected results.